 In this example, we landed at the Augsburger Puppenkiste, a puppet theater in a German city.
 From here you can use the navigation tools to explore the area, including any Street View images that are available.

 The information box at the left will tell you a little bit about this landmark and link you to a Wikipedia article to read more about it.

-If you have created one or more Google Earth Projects (learn more about this feature here), click the Add to project button to add this location to one of them.
+If you have created one or more Google Earth Projects (which is another and much larger topic), click the Add to project button to add this location to one of them.

 Clicking the “People also explored” link will take you to other interesting locations in the same area.

 In addition to just being a lot of fun, I’m Feeling Lucky makes a great conversation starter in class.
 Or you could have students go to a random location, write about what they find, and then share what they discovered.